djourd1/ppgafr/content/authors/alexandre-hobeika/_index.md

 ---

 ## Short bio
-Dr. Alexandre Hobeika
+Alexandre Hobeika is a researcher in sociology and political science.
+He is studying how sanitary issues transform the modes of government of the agricultural sector.
+His current projects focus on the policies against antimicrobial resistance (institutions, markets, professions, surveillance), and the global industry of veterinary medicines.

-## Areas of Expertise
+## Publications related to public policies and governance

-## Current activities related to public policies and governance in Africa
++ Jaime, G., Hobeika, A., & Figuié, M., 2020, “Access to Veterinary Medicines in sub-Saharan Africa”, preprint,  10.31730/osf.io/8vcj2

-## Five maximum relevant Publications related to public policies and governance
++ Surdez, M., Piquerez, L. & Hobeika, A., 2020, “Torn between responsibility and loyalty: how the veterinarian profession designs antibiotic resistance policies that shake its foundations”, Rev Agric Food Environ Stud, 10.1007/s41130-020-00122-y